 - 1. Eight Light Warning System Lights Check eight light warning system lights for operation and condition.
-Make repairs if any of the following conditions exist: - Amber or red pilot light fails to function. - Light hood (if equipped) is damaged so that it obstructs visibility of the light. - LED lights are not set to strobe feature (if equipped with strobe/flash switch). - For LED lights, up to 25% of LED's are not functioning.
+Make repairs if any of the following conditions exist: - Amber or red pilot light fails to function. - Light hood (if equipped) is damaged so that it obstructs visibility of the light. - LED lights are not set to strobe feature (if equipped with strobe/flash switch).

-- Amber or red light does not function or is dim. - Amber/red lights (both front and rear) do not alternately flash (side to side). - Warning light is not red (outer) or amber (inner) or is not the proper type. - Warning light lens is damaged or improper lens installed. - White light is visible. - Warning light lens has darkened, faded, misaimed, or dirty affecting the color of the light or reducing the visibility to less than 500 feet in bright sunlight. - Warning lights do not function as designed. - For LED lights, more than 25% of LEDs are not functioning. - 2.
+- Amber or red light does not function or is dim. - Amber/red lights (both front and rear) do not alternately flash (side to side). - Warning light is not red (outer) or amber (inner) or is not the proper type. - Warning light lens is damaged or improper lens installed. - White light is visible. - Warning light lens has darkened, faded, misaimed, or dirty affecting the color of the light or reducing the visibility to less than 500 feet in bright sunlight. - Warning lights do not function as designed. - 2.
 Stop Arm Check stop arm for specifications, operation (fully extends to 90 degrees), and condition.
-Make repairs if any of the following conditions exist: - Up to 25% of LED's fail to function. - Wiring ground strap loose or not properly routed and secured. - Hinge or hinge bushings dry of lubrication or damaged. - Stop arm assembly or blade mounting loose. - Stop arm extends more or less than 90 degrees. - Stop arm does not fully extend or retract or is slow. - Air operated stop arm diaphragm has air leak. - Stop arm (paint or decal) is significantly faded or discolored.
+Make repairs if any of the following conditions exist: - Any LED's fail to function. - Wiring ground strap loose or not properly routed and secured. - Hinge or bushing is dry of lubrication. - Stop arm assembly or blade mounting loose. - Stop arm extends more or less than 90 degrees. - Stop arm does not fully extend or retract or is slow. - Air operated stop arm diaphragm has air leak. - Stop arm (paint or decal) is significantly faded or discolored.

 - Stop arm light does not operate.

 - Does not flash between 60 and 120 times per minute.

 - Stop arm does not operate as designed.

-- More than 25% of LEDs fail to function

-- 3. Crossing Control Arm Check front bumper mounted student crossing arm for operation, condition, mounting and retention device (i.e. magnet). - Make repairs if any of the following conditions exist: - · Crossing arm mount bolts loose. - Hinge or hinge bushings need lubrication or are damaged. - Air leaks from air operated diaphragm. - Arm does not fully extend (90 degrees). - Arm is improper height (level with bumper) when out. - · Retention device not operating properly.
+- Crossing Control Arm Check front bumper mounted student crossing arm for operation, condition, mounting and retention device (i.e. magnet).
+Make repairs if any of the following conditions exist: - Crossing arm mount bolts loose. - Hinge bushings need lubrication or are damaged. - Air leaks from air operated diaphragm. - Arm does not fully extend (90 degrees). - Arm is improper height (level with bumper) when out. - Retention device not operating properly.

-- Bus is not equipped with a student crossing arm assembly and arm. - Crossing arm does not extend 60 degrees from bumper. - Crossing arm does not deploy as door is opened, when eight light system is activated.
+- Bus is not equipped with a student crossing arm assembly and arm. - Crossing arm does not extend 60 degrees from bumper. - Crossing arm does not deploy when stop arm is activated.